ValeriaKharchenko/social_network/README.md

 ### BACKLOG [Questions&Suggestions]:
     [ OPTIONAL ] 1.
-Some  quick popUp notification (when post is created or if wasn't successful) [ OPTIONAL ] 2.
-ON POST - Clicking on author it will bring it user profilepage [ OPTIONAL ] 3.
+Some  quick popUp notification (when post is created or if wasn't successful) [ OPTIONAL ] 3.
 GROUP EVENT (time) - fix the time lagging (status need to change faster for time)

     [ERRORS] - Some error handling ?